 …You actually choose one side of the bed over the other

-…you buy a selection of colognes to break up the boredom
+…you buy a selection of colognes as consolation.

 Today is 6th June: the anniversary of D-Day, when Allied forces landed on the Normandy coastline.
 D-Day and Normandy has prompted thousands of books, and during the campaign many thousands of photos were taken on both sides of the battlefield.
 These are a small selection of rarely seen images.